Explanation User Interfaces: A Systematic Literature Review: Results

-\Cref{fig:visual_tax_bar} details the visualization types employed in \acp{XUI}.
-Heatmaps stand out as the most frequently used visualization, likely due to their ability to quickly convey patterns or feature attributions.
+The presentation of explanations to users is crucial in determining the effectiveness and usability of \acp{XUI}. \Cref{tab:explanation_modalities} categorises the explanation modalities observed in the surveyed studies.
+Visual explanations dominate, likely due to their intuitive and accessible nature.
+Formats such as graphs, heatmaps, and diagrams translate complex AI reasoning into interpretable insights for users.
+Textual explanations are also widely adopted, reflecting the value of concise descriptions for clarity.
+Natural language explanations, audio, and tangible formats are comparatively underutilised, potentially reflecting their more specialised use cases or higher development costs.
+Video explanations are rare, possibly due to the time-intensive nature of their production and the immediate interactivity required in many \acp{XUI}. \Cref{fig:visual_tax_bar} details the visualization types employed in \acp{XUI}.
+Heatmaps stand out as the most frequently used visualization, likely due to their ability to quickly convey patterns or feature attributions \revi{and their widespread use in image explanations in general}.
 Bar charts and trend lines are common, reflecting their utility in comparative and temporal data analysis.
 Hybrid approaches that integrate textual and visual elements seem to be preferred in the literature, suggesting that combining modalities may provide the most effective explanations by complementing graphical clarity with textual context.

-\subsection{Interactivity}
+\subsubsection{\revi{Interactivity}}

 Interactivity is a fundamental aspect of \acp{XUI}, influencing how users engage with and interpret \ac{AI} explanations.
 Across the surveyed studies, we identified 95 interactive \acp{UI} and 47 non-interactive ones.